Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 **AI-driven chatbots** are powered by natural language processing and machine learning.
 These technologies allow them to interpret queries more flexibly.
 They can understand intents and respond to a wider range of inputs.
 Customer service chatbots are often AI-powered.
 Thanks to this, they can efficiently process different inputs and quickly react to them in a human-like manner.

-* Intent-based chatbots map user input to pre-defined “intents” (like check balance or reset password).
+* Intent-based chatbots map user input to pre-defined "intents" (like check balance or reset password).
 * LLM-based chatbots use large language models to generate answers dynamically.
 Such tools can handle open-ended queries.

 ### What Is an AI Assistant?